pine/gulp-dotenv/README.md

 # gulp-dotenv

-A .env file plugin for gulp
+A .env file plugin for gulp:  compiling .env to JSON

 ## Installation